Energy efficiency strategy which is effective will result in ongoing energy savings. But does this start in the meeting room? Or in the plant room?

 So where do you start?
 Plant room or meeting room?

 My preference is the meeting room.
 With senior managers present.
 Then, probably bouncing between the plant room and the meeting room, talking with those who undertand the facility well and who operate it, discussing different ideas and figuring out what the quick wins are.
+This can also form part of the development of a broader sustainability master plan.

 Then back to the senior managers to get support to implement the quick win opportunities immediately.
 Working with Solomon Islands Port Authority, following this senior management meeting, the key quick win was implemented the very same day, leading to a 20% reduction in electricity use.

-Then, with the quick win implemented, going back to the senior managers a couple of months later to show them the savings achieved – preferably by showing the big reduction on the energy bill compared with the previous month, and the same month a year ago – and putting the case forward for more investement to save even more, but, most importantly, getting senior management believing in energy efficiency and willing to now look at how to make energy efficiency part of business as usual.
+Then, with the quick win implemented, going back to the senior managers a couple of months later to show them the savings achieved – preferably by showing the big reduction on the energy bill compared with the previous month, and the same month a year ago – and putting the case forward for more investment to save even more, but, most importantly, getting senior management believing in energy efficiency and willing to now look at how to make energy efficiency part of business as usual.